agarzon/nginx-config/README.md

  * GZIP compression support
  * PHP handling support
  * Cache for static files
+ * SSL support with http2
- * It never replaces any built-in configuration.
+ * It never will replace any built-in configuration.
 Upgrading your Nginx will be always safe.

 ## Installation
 Just put the code in your **/etc/nginx**